 General House Paint Color Statistics and Trends

-Let’s first take a look at some color statistics and trends you usually find on the web.
+Let’s first look at some color statistics and trends you usually find online.

-We can then conclude from this data what exterior colors make houses sell the fastest.
+From this data, we can conclude which exterior colors make houses sell the fastest.

-While there are no direct statistics that give clues which color causes a house to be on the market for less time, we always can fall back to logical conclusions based on statistics and trends.
+While no direct statistics give clues on which color causes a house to be on the market for less time, we can always fall back to logical conclusions based on statistics and trends.

-Many of the statistics come from remodeling experts or painting companies, which means that they usually are biased and not on point.
+Many of the statistics come from remodeling experts or painting companies, which means they are usually biased and not on point.

-In my opinion, the key is to find out which colors are most popular with potential buyers, and not sellers.
+In my opinion, the key is finding out which colors are most popular with potential buyers, not sellers.

-But let’s take a look at some of the typical statistics and trends coming from remodeling companies.
+But let’s look at some typical statistics and trends from remodeling companies.

 - 57% of remodeling experts mention neutral colors, 20% jewel tones, 14% warm neutrals, 7% others, and 2% pastels to be the most popular colors (source).